thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 ## 2.2 Aggregation of data and statistical approach

-In order to investigate the SDR trends which are the main focus of the study, we implemented an appropriate aggregation scheme to the one-minute data to derive a series in coarser time-scales.
-To preserve the representativeness of the data we used the following criteria: a) we excluded all days with less than 50% of the expected daytime measurements, b) daily means for the clear-sky and cloudy-sky datasets were calculated only for days with more than 60% of the expected daytime measurements identified as clear or cloudy respectively, c) monthly means were computed from daily means, for all-skies dataset means were computed only when at least 20 days of the month were available.
+In order to investigate the SDR trends which are the main focus of the study, we implemented an aggregation scheme to the one-minute data to derive series in coarser time-scales.
+To preserve the representativeness of the data we used the following criteria: a) we excluded all days with less than 50% of the expected daytime measurements, b) daily means for the clear-sky and cloudy-sky datasets were calculated only for days with more than 60% of the expected daytime measurements identified as clear or cloudy respectively, c) monthly means were computed from daily means.
-Seasonal means were derived by averaging the monthly mean values in each season (winter: December - February, spring: March - May, etc.).
+For the all-skies dataset monthly means were computed only when at least 20 days were available.
+Seasonal means were derived by averaging the monthly mean values in each season (winter: December - February, spring:
+March - May, etc.).
 The daily and monthly climatological means were derived by averaging the data for each day of year and calendar month, respectively.
 The daily and monthly datasets were deseasonalized by subtracting the corresponding climatological annual cycle (daily or monthly) from the actual data.
 Finally, to estimate the SZA effect on the SDR trends, the one-minute data were aggregated in $1^{\circ}$ SZA bins, separately for the morning and afternoon hours.

-The linear trends were calculated using a first order autoregressive model with lag of 1 day with fitting method of the "maximum likelihood" (Gardner, Harvey, and Phillips 1980; Jones 1980), by implementing the function "arima" from the library "stats" of the R programming language (R Core Team 2023).
-The trends were reported together with the $2\sigma$ errors (Table ).
+The linear trends were calculated using a first order autoregressive model with lag of 1 day using the "maximum likelihood" fitting method (Gardner, Harvey, and Phillips 1980; Jones 1980), by implementing the function "arima" from the library "stats" of the R programming language (R Core Team 2023).
+The trends were reported together with the $2\sigma$ errors.

 # 3 Results

 ## 3.1 Long-term SDR trends

-We calculated the linear trends of SDR, from the departures of the mean daily values from the daily climatology and for the three sky conditions (Table ).
+We calculated the linear trends of SDR, from the departures of the mean daily values from the daily climatology and for the three sky conditions.
+These are presented in Table  which contains also the
+$2\sigma$ standard error, the Pearson's correlation coefficient R and the trend in absolute units.
 In Figure  we present only the time series under all-sky conditions; the plots for clear-sky and cloud-sky conditions, are shown in the Appendix (Figures  and  ).
 In the studied period, there is no significant break or change in the variability pattern of the time series.
-The linear trends in all three datasets are positive and around
-$0.4\,\%/y$ for all-sky and cloudy-sky conditions, while for clear-skies the trend is much smaller (\~$0.1\,\%/y$).
-The linear trends were calculated taking into account the autocorrelation of the time series and all three are statistically significant at least at the $95\,\%$ confidence level, as they are larger than the corresponding $2\sigma$ errors.
-The clear-sky trend is very small suggesting a small effect from aerosols and water vapour which are the dominant factors of the SDR variability.
+The linear trends in all three datasets are positive and around $0.4\,\%/y$ for all-sky and cloudy-sky conditions, while for clear-skies the trend is much smaller (\~$0.1\,\%/y$).
+The linear trends were calculated taking into account the autocorrelation of the time series and all three are statistically significant at least at the $95\,\%$ confidence level, as they are larger than the corresponding
+$2\sigma$ errors, despite the small values of R, which is due to the large variability of the daily values.
+The clear-sky trend is very small suggesting a small effect from aerosols and water vapour which are the dominant factors of the SDR variability (Fountoulakis et al. 2016;
+Siomos et al. 2018; Yu et al. 2022).
 In contrast the large positive trend of SDR under cloudy skies can be attributed to reduction in cloud cover and/or cloud optical depth.
-Lack of continuous cloud observations that could support these findings does not allow drawing firm conclusions.
+Lack of continuous observations of cloud optical thickness that could support these findings does not allow drawing firm conclusions.
 However, there are indications that the total cloud-cover as inferred from the ERA5 analysis for the grid point of Thessaloniki is decreasing over the period of study.

 The all-sky trend is similar to the one reported in Bais et al. (2013) from a ten-year shorter dataset suggesting that the tendency of SDR in